 The duo enthuses over how straightforward Lapland is and how great their operating environment is.
 With only a few operators, networking becomes fast and easy.
 Like-minded people are prone to find each other, whether it is a question of sourcing ingredients or purchasing additional services for the customers.

-Fast progress for the hotel project in Inari
+Fast progress for the hotel project and investment in Inari

 Kari Lappalainen, who has designed several well-known buildings in Lapland, is the architect behind the hotel, and its appearance alone will be unique.